-- Child’s phone contains nudes that have been taken, sent, or received.
+- The child’s phone contains nudes that have been taken, sent, or received.

-- Child withdraws from parents, saying, “You don’t know how I feel.”
+- The child withdraws from parents, saying, “You don’t know how I feel.”

-- Child turns the computer off as soon as the parent walks into the room.
+- The child turns the computer off as soon as the parent walks into the room.

-- Child starts acting differently than they usually do.
+- The child starts acting differently than they usually do.

 She reports that signs of grooming include: